 Molecules in a sample are vaporized (converted to the gas phase by heating).
 Then, an electron beam bombards the vapors, which converts the vapors to ions.
-Because mass spectroscopy measures the mass of charged particles, neutral molecules only ions will be detection, and neutral molecules will not be seen.
+Because mass spectroscopy measures the mass of charged particles, only ions will be detected, and neutral molecules will not be seen.

 Ions are created by giving electrons to a molecule (producing a negatively charged ion) or taking electrons away from a molecule (producing a positively charged ion).

 Note: a sample can only be analyzed by mass spectroscopy if it can be vaporized without decomposing.